leeprovoost/go-rest-api-template/README.md

 VERSION
 ```

-Vendored go packages using govendor:
+Folder where we store all our go dependencies using the `govendor` tool:

 ```
 vendor/